Skip to main content

 3. Submitting the flow with user data, such as username and password.

-4. Potentially handling errors, such as invalid user input and going back to step 2.
+4. Handling errors, such as invalid user input and going back to step 2.

 5. Handling the successful submission.